-Testosterone Deficiency Syndrome, or Hypogonadism, is a disorder in which a man’s body does not produce sufficient testosterone, the main male hormone.
-This disorder generally affects older men, but younger patients can also be affected for a variety of reasons.
+Testosterone Deficiency Syndrome, or Hypogonadism, is a condition in which a man’s body does not make sufficient testosterone, the main male hormone.
+This condition usually affects older men, but younger individuals can also be affected for a variety of reasons.

 While the term “andropause” is sometimes used for this condition, it is inaccurate.
 Unlike menopause, testosterone deficiency syndrome is not an inevitable result of aging.

-Testosterone plays a key role in a man’s sex drive, muscle mass, as well as mental and physical energy.
+Testosterone plays a key part in a man’s sex drive, muscle mass, and mental and physical energy.

-There are several symptoms that are associated with a deficiency in testosterone in men:
+There are a number of symptoms that are associated with a deficiency in testosterone in men: